poult-lab/daily-word/english_words_ learning.md

 [n] She stood in the doorway for a moment before going in.

 "an opening into a building or a room, where the door is"

+09.audible /ˈɔːdəbl/

+[adj] Her voice was barely audible above the noise.

+"that can be heard clearly"